CartoDB/airship-vl-webinar/README.md

 Some knowledge of HTML / CSS / JavaScript is recommended.

-A Moden Browser (WebGL compatible) is required
+A Modern Browser (WebGL compatible) is required

 ## Set up